Alberto-Puig/git-hfc/README.md

 ## How tagging

-Make tag with prefix hotfix and add like comment incident ID with prefix INC_ Make tag with "hotfix" prefix and add like comment the incident id with "INC_" prefix.
+Make tag with "hotfix" prefix and add like comment the incident id with "INC_" prefix.

 <img src="screenshots/tagging.jpg" width="345px" />